Candidate Monotonicity and Proportionality for Lotteries and Non-Resolute Rules: A Probabilistic Version of Phragmén's Ordered Rule

-\paragraph{Phragmén's Ordered Rule.} Phragmén's Ordered Rule was originally introduced by a Swedish royal commission (including Phragmén himself) and was used for the intra party seat distribution in the Swedish parliament, for more historic context see the work by \citet{Jans16a}.
+Phragmén's Ordered Rule was originally introduced by a Swedish royal commission (including Phragmén himself) and was used for the intra party seat distribution in the Swedish parliament.
+For more historic context see the work by \citet{Jans16a}.

 Phragmén's Ordered Rule works as a continuous process.
 Each voter starts to ``eat'' their top choice candidate at the same speed.
 Once a candidate is fully eaten, this candidate is elected onto the committee and the voters move on to their top choice ``uneaten'' candidate.
 This is done until $k$ candidates are elected.\footnote{This is very similar to the famous probabilistic serial method of \citet{BoMo01a} and the veto by consumption rule of \citet{IaKo21a}.
 For a connection between these three methods and the problem of designing a voting rule with low metric distortion see the note by \citet{Pete23a}.}